ardacetinkaya/Business.AI.Demo/README.md

-# Kafka Demo Solution
+# Business with AI Technical Demonstration

-A simple Kafka producer-consumer demonstration project for hands-on learning.
-The producer generates mock e-commerce order events and publishes them to Kafka topics.
-The consumer processes these events and stores order data in PostgreSQL.
-All projects are orchestrated using .NET Aspire for unified observability and management.
+This is just a simple business application with AI integratrion demo project for hands-on learning.

 ## Projects